 Self-employed people who purchase individual health insurance through the Obamacare exchanges are eligible for premium subsidies as long as their incomes are between 100 percent (138 percent in states expanding Medicaid) and 400 percent of poverty level (FPL).
 And cost-sharing subsidies are available for applicants with incomes between 100 percent (138 percent in states expanding Medicaid) and 250 percent of FPL.

-The subsidies cap premiums at no more than 9.66 percent of income in 2016, and as little as 2.03 percent for people on the lower end of the income range (both of these limits will increase very slightly for 2017).
+The subsidies cap premiums at no more than 9.69 percent of income in 2017, and as little as 2.04 percent for people on the lower end of the income range (both of these limits represent a slight increase from 2016).
 In addition, the cost-sharing subsidies reduce the out-of-pocket expenses that an insured pays.
 People who qualify for subsidies can often obtain health insurance that is far better than the coverage they had in the past, for a fraction of the cost.

-But subsidies are not available if the applicant has access to an employer-sponsored plan (including a spouse’s plan) that is considered affordable, which means that the employee pays no more than 9.66% of income for employee-only coverage (this will increase slightly – to 9.69 percent – in 2017).
+But subsidies are not available if the applicant has access to an employer-sponsored plan (including a spouse’s plan) that is considered affordable, which means that the employee pays no more than 9.69% of income for employee-only coverage in 2017.

-In states that have accepted federal funding to expand Medicaid under the Affordable Care Act, self-employed people with household incomes up to 138 percent of FPL are eligible for Medicaid.
+In the the District of Columbia and the 31 states that have accepted federal funding to expand Medicaid under the Affordable Care Act, self-employed people with household incomes up to 138 percent of FPL are eligible for Medicaid.
 The free (or very small) premiums are a significant help to entrepreneurs in the early stages of starting their businesses, when income can be quite low.

 Some are paying more